EdFage/copy-context/README.md

 # copy-context

-A Chrome extension that copies selected text along with its surrounding context, formatted for LLM consumption.
+Chrome extension to copy user selected text with context  in an LLM-friendly format

 ## Installation